benwhalley/just-enough-r/docs/working-with-dataframes.md

 #### Excluding columns {-}

-If you want most of the columns --- perhaps you just want to get rid of one of them --- you can also put a minus (`-`) sign in front of the name.
+If you want to keep most of the columns --- perhaps you just want to get rid of one and keep the rest --- put a minus (`-`) sign in front of the name of the column to drop.
 This then selects everything *except* the column you named:

 ```r